ARCHER2-HPC/archer2-docs/docs/faq/index.md

 First, it is a good idea to have an expectation about how long your job will take.
 This may prevent surprises.
 If you don't have an idea, we will recommend looking at a smaller or shorter problem until you do.
-Check the time limit you have specified via the `--time-limit` option to `sbatch`.
+Check the time limit you have specified via the `--time` option to `sbatch`.

 There are a number of possible remedies if a longer time is required: